thisbevibhor/brokercalc-pro/README.md

-You said: int the chat here I see it as code, text, then code section, then a list, could you give it all to me in markdown only?
-ChatGPT said:

-Absolutely ✅ Here’s the full README in proper markdown you can paste directly into README.md:

 # BrokerCalc Pro

 **BrokerCalc Pro** is a modern multi-broker P/L and tax calculation SaaS app built with Next.js, Tailwind CSS, and Prisma.
 Users can connect multiple broker accounts, track their trades, calculate profits/losses, and manage tax reports.